regevs/gamma_smc/README.md

 </pre>
 The output file is a binary, `gzip` compressed array of the alphas and betas inferred by the algorithm.
 It is accompanied by a file with metadata to parse it (json format), with the same name and additional suffix `.meta` (e.g., `posteriors.gz.meta`).

-The function `open_posteriors` in `src/reader.py` is used to parse the binary file using the metadata, and return a pandas dataframe.
+The function `open_posteriors` in `src/reader.py` is used to parse the binary file using the metadata, see below for more.

 Inside the `.meta` file there is a dictionary translating from the haplotype numbers used in the dataframe to sample names, e.g. `sample_names = {0: "sample_name.0", 1: "sample_name.1", 2: "another_sample_name.0", ...}` etc.